rppth/amazon-bedrock-agents-financial-services-examples/mcp_servers/bedrock-kb-search/README.md

 - "Search for pricing details in the product information knowledge base"
 - "Look up best practices for building serverless applications"
 - "Find examples of integrating Amazon Bedrock with other AWS services"

-## Best Practices for Knowledge Base Searching

-- Start by discovering available knowledge bases using resource://knowledgebases
-- Use clear, specific queries for best results
-- Make multiple focused queries instead of one complex query
-- Extract and combine information from multiple results
-- Consider source reliability and relevance scores
-- Try different queries if results aren't relevant

-## Customization

-To modify the server configuration, edit the `_setup_server_config` method in `config.py`.
-You can change:
-- The command to run the server (currently defaults to "uv")
-- The directory where the server.py file is located
-- Additional environment variables needed by the server